HomeMy WebLinkAboutcoa.lu.ca.Code Simplifications and Amendments.A076-99A076-99

 growth management competition and scoring procedures.

-through a Historic LandnfaIk Lot Split pursuant to section 26.88.030(A)(5).
+through a Historic Landmark Lot Split pursuant to section 26.88.030(A)(5).

-3. Community Development DirectOr exemptions that are deducted from the pool of annual development
+3. Community Development Director exemptions that are deducted from the pool of annual development

 on a maximum cumulative basis, not more than one residential dwelling or three hotel, lodge, bed and breakfast,